 Why did we need to waterproof?

 We had concrete masonry units (CMU/Cinderblocks) in our basement that needed a new coating of waterproofing.
 Therefore, we chose to use these products to help create a waterproof barrier.
-You can see how we were able to use this product in order to prep some walls in basement closets that needed a little help.
+You can see how we were able to use a waterproofer on our walls as one of the projects in our DIY basement remodel.

 Who should use MasterSeal 581 and MasterEmaco A660?